codeoverflow-org/nodecg-io-docs/docs/samples/nanoleaf.md

     After entering your config and entering pairing mode, click save.

-3. Set the created nanoleaf service instance to the service dependency of the nanoleaf sample bundle.
+3. Set the sample's (`nanoleaf`) dependency to be the newly created service instance (of type `nanoleaf`).

-    Select the nanoleaf sample bundle and the nanoleaf service in the left bottom menu.
-Then select the service instance that should be used by the nanoleaf sample bundle (in this case the name of the previously created nanoleaf instance).

 4. If everything worked, your nanoleafs should now shine orange.
    If not you should check the NodeCG logs for any errors.